undreamai/LLMUnity/README.md

   }
 }
 ```
-- Finally, in the Inspector of the GameObject of your script, select the LLM GameObject created above as the llm property.

-That's all :sparkles:!

----

-**(Optional)** You can also specify a function that is called when the model reply has been completed. <br>This is useful if the Stream option is selected for continuous output from the model (default behaviour):
+You can also specify a function to call when the model reply has been completed.<br>
+This is useful if the `Stream` option is selected for continuous output from the model (default behaviour):
 ``` c#
   void ReplyCompleted(){
     // do something when the reply from the model is complete